Engineering LEAP (E-LEAP)

 Seetha Veeraghanta, PhD.

 Engineering LEAP (E-LEAP) hires mentors each academic year.
-The Minorities in Engineering class is designed to inspire and support women and minorities in Engineering and Mining Sciences by providing opportunities to:
+The class is designed to inspire and support women and minoritized groups in Engineering and Mining Sciences by providing opportunities to:

 - Make connections with peers and colleagues in their colleges